kornelski/cavif-rs/README.md

 # `cavif` — PNG to AVIF converter

 Encoder/converter for AVIF images.
-Pure Rust, no C dependencies.
+Based on [rav1e](//lib.rs/rav1e) and [avif-serialize](//lib.rs/avif-serialize), which makes it pure Rust, with no C code!

 ## Installation